1975 Major League Baseball postseason: Boston Red Sox (AL) vs. Cincinnati Reds (NL)

-This World Series featured two teams with lengthy championship droughts.
-The Red Sox last won the World Series in 1918, while the Reds won their last title in 1940.
-In what many consider to be one of the greatest World Series ever played, the Reds defeated the Red Sox in seven games in a back-and-forth series, ending a 35-year championship drought.
+In what many consider to be one of the greatest World Series ever played, the Reds defeated the Red Sox in seven games in a back-and-forth series, winning their first championship since 1940.

 Luis Tiant pitched a five-hit complete game shutout as the Red Sox took Game 1.
 The Reds took Game 2 by one run to tie the series despite using four different pitchers.
 When the series shifted to Cincinnati, the Reds narrowly took Game 3 thanks to a walk-off RBI from Joe Morgan in the bottom of the tenth.
 In Game 4, despite giving up four runs, Tiant pitched another complete game for the Red Sox on three-days rest as Boston evened the series.
 In Game 5, Don Gullett and closer Rawly Eastwick helped the Reds win by a 6–2 score to gain a 3–2 series lead going back to Fenway Park.

 Game 6 of the series is widely regarded as one of the greatest games ever played in World Series history - Boston's Fred Lynn got the Red Sox an early lead in the bottom of the first inning with a three-run home run, and after four more innings, the Reds scored three runs to tie the game at three runs each.
-The Reds then scored three more runs in the seventh and eighth innings to take a 6–3 lead, then Boston's Bernie Carbo hit another three-run home run to tie the game in the bottom of the eighth.
+The Reds then scored three more runs in the top of the seventh and eighth to take a 6–3 lead, then Boston's Bernie Carbo hit another three-run home run to tie the game in the bottom of the eighth.
 Then, no runs were scored in the ninth, tenth, or eleventh innings of play.
-In the twelfth inning, Carlton Fisk hit one of the most famous walk-off home runs in postseason history to win the game for the Red Sox, and the series then moved on to a seventh game.
+In the bottom of the twelfth, Carlton Fisk hit one of the most famous walk-off home runs in postseason history to force a decisive seventh game.